A pipe and cable detector is a must if you are planning on drilling, chasing into your interior walls, or drilling into the ground.

 1. Choose the correct mode

-Every cable detector will likely have different modes, such as Quickscan, Detailed Scan and Recording.
+Every cable detector will likely have a few different modes such as:

 For major structuring work, or if you need a detailed survey to find out what exactly is present, a more detailed scan and recording will usually be required.